matthewcobb/techbikers/_rides/faro-to-lisbon.md

 ## The ride

 Join us for a 3-day journey from Algarve to Lisbon, through about 300km of beautiful Portuguese roads.
-On the way, we will enjoy a couple of boat rides across the Sado and Tejo rivers
+On the way, we will enjoy a couple of boat rides across the Sado and Tejo rivers.

 [Join the ride!](https://reedsy.typeform.com/to/JYcl6Ahb){:class="btn-theme" :target="_blank"}

+(Deadline: July 17th 2022)

 ***